autonomys/subspace/CONTRIBUTING.md

 you authored pull request.
 Once done with comments, submit a review all at once, this also minimized amount of distraction for maintainers.

-In general, try to maximise reviewer performance because code is written once by you, but will be read many times by maintainers, external auditors and anyone else who might be interested later on.
+In general, try to maximize reviewer performance because code is written once by you, but will be read many times by maintainers, external auditors and anyone else who might be interested later on.